{{flagHref}}

 0

-• Uranium‑235 and Plutonium‑239 are highly fissile materials that are essential in nuclear reactors and in weapons systems.
+• Uranium-235 and Plutonium-239: Highly fissile materials that find their application both in nuclear reactors and weapons.

-• Boron possesses a large neutron capture cross‐section, which renders it suitable for neutron shielding and control rods in nuclear reactors.
+• Boron possesses an extremely large neutron capture cross-section, rendering it quite useful in neutron shielding and in control rods of nuclear reactors.

 Frequently Asked Questions

-A neutron cross‐section quantifies the probability that a neutron will interact with a specific nucleus, expressed in units known as Barns.
+A neutron cross section measures the probability of a neutron interacting with a particular nucleus, measured in units called barns.

-They determine how neutrons behave within a reactor, thereby affecting the sustainability of the chain reaction and reactor efficiency.
+They determine how neutrons behave within the reactor and affect the sustainability of the chain reaction and reactor efficiency.

-Where can I find detailed data on neutron cross‐sections?
+Where can I find detailed neutron cross section data?

-Detailed data are available in nuclear databases such as the National Nuclear Data Center (NNDC) and in scientific publications.
+The complete data can be found in nuclear databases, such as the NNDC, and also in specialised scientific publications.

-Yes, they are fundamental for neutron therapy, which aims to target cancerous cells while minimising damage to healthy tissue.
+Yes, they play a vital role in neutron therapy, which kills cancerous cells while minimising damage to healthy tissue.

 About the author